 Dublin Oak Academy students receive Cambridge University English Language Certificates, depending on their level of expertise in the use of English.

 Cambridge certificates are recognized internationally as proof of competence in the English language.

 Our students will present the following levels at the Cambridge University English exams:

 Preliminary English Test (PET)

 Level 2 of the Cambridge exam system.
-Students who pass this exam are able to cope with a range of everyday situations in their own or in a foreign country, with native and non-native speakers of English.
+Students who pass this exam are able to cope with a range of everyday situations on their own or in a foreign country, with native and non-native speakers of English.
 This exam requires about 380 hours of study overall, including previous years of English language learning.
-In general terms it is about Pre-Intermediate.
+In general terms, it is about Pre-Intermediate.

 First Certificate of English (FCE)